-Does your pup have an itch he just can't scratch?
-Is watching him drag himself back and forth across your carpet, desperately trying to make it stop, driving you both bananas?
 According to Dr. Emily Rothstein of the American College of Veterinary Dermatology, the most common causes of dry, itchy skin are flea allergies, environmental allergies (like pollens and house dust) and food allergies.
 Certain breeds, like Retrievers, Setters, and Terriers, are more affected, but all dogs are potentially prone.
-Thankfully there are natural, effective solutions that will have you both sighing with relief.

-Add Oils and Omega 3’s To Their Diet
+#1 Add Oils and Omega 3’s To Your Dog’s Diet

-Everyone is always raving about the benefits of coconut oil, now it’s our dogs' turn to join the club.
-It can improve your pup’s skin and coat quality and reduces allergic reactions.
-Let your pup lick some straight from the spoon or mix in a small amount into their food twice a day—start with a quarter teaspoon per day for small dogs and puppies and one teaspoon for large dogs, eventually you can work up to about one teaspoon per ten pounds of body weight per day.
+Coconut oil can improve your pup’s skin and coat quality and reduces allergic reactions.
+Let your pup lick some straight from the spoon or mix in a small amount into their food twice a day—start with a quarter teaspoon per day for small dogs and puppies and one teaspoon for large dogs, eventually you can work up to about one teaspoon per 10 pounds of body weight per day.

-Dr. Rothstein also says that omega fatty acids can be helpful in combating itchy skin: Olive oil is a great way to add them to your pup’s diet (around five to six drops in your pup’s food twice a day until you notice a difference and then reduce it to a few).
-Other great sources are flax seeds, fish oil and sunflower oil.
+Dr. Rothstein also says that omega-3 fatty acids can be helpful in combating itchy skin: Olive oil is a great way to add them to your pup’s diet (around five to six drops in your pup’s food twice a day until you notice a difference and then reduce it to a few).
+Other great sources are flax seeds, fish oil, and sunflower oil.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.